MadLittleMods/gulp-css-spriter/README.md

 ## Minify CSS output usage

-If you want to use [@meta data](#meta-options) but are using a preprocessor such as SASS or LESS, you will need to use a output style that doesn't strip comments.
+If you want to use [@meta data](#meta-options) but are using a preprocessor such as Sass or Less, you will need to use a output style that doesn't strip comments.
 After piping the CSS through `gulp-css-spriter`, you can then run it through a CSS minifier(separate plugin), such as [`gulp-minify-css`](https://www.npmjs.com/package/gulp-minify-css).

 ```
 var gulp = require('gulp');